The happy couple checklist.

 Linda: When my husband Charlie and I were interviewing the happiest couples we could find, we could clearly see that they were among the group that was keeping the passionate romance alive over many decades.
 These were some of the themes that ran through their stories.

-Please consider this list and add some components of your own.
+Please consider this happy couple checklist and add some components of your own.

 2. Define Romance: